yangshaun/ML_NeuralNet/README.md

 * [MNIST](http://yann.lecun.com/exdb/mnist/) - The handwritten digits

 ### Architecture
-Model is a gradient-based optimization to learn the parameters of the neural network.
+Model is a gradient-based optimization to learn the parameters of the neural network including:
+* Linear Layer
+* Activation function - tanh
+* Activation function - relu
+* Dropout
+* Softmax